blueish4/IndividualProject-device/README.md

 # Room noise monitor - Device

 This is a section of my final year project which aims to create a system to monitor ambient noise in a given environment.
+A summary of the project can be found at https://blog.blueish.me/posts/dissertation/

 ## Setup